IDN Catalogue Profile - Specification

 1. Introduction

-This introduction section provides direct answers to likely early questions about this profile, specifically:
+This section provides direct answers to likely early questions about this profile, specifically:

-5. What data formats can I use for metadata?
-See Formats.
+8. What data formats can I use for this metadata?
+See Formats

 1.1 Purpose